 Petteri Jokitalo, CEO:

-Scanfil’s balance sheet is still strong, with an equity ratio of 45.3% and a gearing of 28.9%, enabling the necessary investments and the implementation of a dividend policy.
-The Board of Directors proposes a dividend of EUR 0.19 per share for 2021, an increase of 11.8% compared to a year ago.
-If implemented, Scanfil’s dividend will increase for the ninth year in a row.
+Scanfil’s financial position and balance sheet are stable and enable the necessary investments and the implementation of the dividend policy.
+The board proposes to pay a dividend of 0.21 euros per share for 2022, which is a 10.5% increase compared to a year ago.
+If implemented according to the proposal, Scanfil’s dividend will increase for the tenth year in a row.

 Scanfil’s customers’ demand outlook for 2023 continues to be strong and gives us a good base for organic growth and positive profitability development towards the target level of a 7% operating profit margin.
 The near-term risks of the business are mainly related to the development of the economy both in Europe and globally, and, despite the improved situation, the availability of semiconductors, which we believe will partly continue to be challenging.

 We expect our turnover to be EUR 820–890 million this year and the adjusted operating profit will grow to EUR 49–55 million.
 We also believe that the number of spot market purchases will decrease significantly from 2022.

 In the longer term, we aim for organic 5–7% annual growth and a 7% operating profit level.
 In 2023, key investments to increase production capacity are investments in electronics manufacturing lines for the Atlanta factory in the United States and the Sieradz factory in Poland.
 For both factories, the new production lines are expected to be in use in the third quarter of 2023.
 We have also started preliminary planning to expand the Sieradz factory with a production building of about 8,000 m².

 In the longer term, we see the North American and Asian markets as interesting expansion areas.”